DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_PS.md

 ## Power Supplies

-Orient the Jaguar Revision A.3 board so that the U6 (MPX4100AP) is located to the right side and U3 will be in the lower left side.
+Orient the Jaguar Revision A3 board so that the U6 (MPX4100AP) silk screen is located to the right side and U3 will be in the lower left side.
+You should not see any of the SMD components, they should be on the back side of the board.
+For the remainder of the assembly manual this will be how the Jaguar board should be oriented to install the through hole components.

 #### Install MCU Power Supply components
 **Step 7 :**